Clicky

 • Write about the differences and similarities between the raccoons, such as what they eat, when they are most active, how many babies they have, where they live, how big they are, and if they live alone or in groups.

-• Add any other information that you think is interesting!
+• Add any other information you think is interesting!

 Get creative and have fun!
 Share your poster with classmates, friends, and parents.